How to Propagate Copperleaf Plant (Acalypha wilkesiana) in 2 Easy Ways

 1. Can you propagate Copperleaf Plant?

-Copperleaf Plant can easily propagated from soft stem cuttings at the beginning of the growing season as at this time the plant has adequate food reserves for growth.
+Yes.
+Copperleaf Plant can be easily propagated from stem cuttings at the beginning of the growing season as at this time the plant has adequate food reserves for growth.

 2. Can you grow Acalypha from cuttings?

-Acalypha can be grown (propagated) at the beginning of the growing season (spring) from soft stem cuttings.
-Propagation at the beginning season allows adequate time for the growth and development of the new plant.
+Yes.
+Acalypha can be grown from stem cuttings.
+Propagation is best done at the beginning of the growing season as it allows adequate time for the growth and development of the new plant.

 3. How to root Copperleaf Plant?